aaronbloomfield/ccc/hws/dappintro/index.md

 #### Configure Remix

-You should have Polls.sol loaded into Remix, and you should have made the modifications to the `addChoices()` calls in the constructor.
+You should have Poll.sol loaded into Remix, and you should have made the modifications to the `addChoices()` calls in the constructor.
 You should have compiled it WITHOUT optimizations.

 Read these instructions through before starting them!

 1. Change to the Remix deployment tab.
-    - Under 'Environment' select "Web3 Provider".
+    - Under 'Environment' select "External Http Provider".
 The pop-up window will tell you the options to run geth with, and you have already done that, above.
 Ensure that the "Web3 Provider Endpoint", in the pop-up box, says `http://127.0.0.1:8545`.
         - If you are using the Remix IDE, the pop-up window in Remix will tell you what you should use as your endpoint value (meaning what value to put after the `--http.corsdomain` flag).
 See a screen shot of that value [here](remix-cors.webp).
 You should restart the geth node with that flag.
         - Click OK to close that pop-up window
         - Note to Mac OS X users: if you are doing this assignment on remix.etherem.org in Safari, then this is the part that Safari seems to have issues with.
 If it is not working for you, then please switch to a different browser (Firefox or Chrome both seem to work fine).
 You can then cut-and-paste your code from Remix in Safari to remix in Firefox / Chrome.